I. CONTACT INFORMATION

 What are the undergraduate study list deadlines and fees at UCLA?

 All deadlines fall on Friday of the week(s) indicated.
 If that Friday is a University holiday, the deadline is Thursday of that week.
-The list can be found here.
+The list of deadlines can be found here.

 I am interested in taking summer courses at UCLA.
 Where can I find information about this?